 We all want a beautiful garden, but often the effort required in maintaining that lovely landscape is just too much.
 Watering, weeding, deadheading, and pruning can take hours and hours.
-Most of us are already busy with jobs and chores and kids and errands.
+Most of us are already busy with jobs, chores, kids, and errands.
 We want to enjoy the garden, not become a slave to it.
 The answer to this dilemma is to install low maintenance landscaping.
 Read on to get some ideas for low maintenance gardens.

 Low Maintenance Garden Tips